AlexHickie/TI-nspire-RPN-Calculator/README.md

 * Complex Math (Only supports rectangular form)

 ## Install
-Use the TI-nspire student software for your calculator to upload "RPN.tns" to the "MyWidgets" folder on your calculator.
-The calculator will appear as a widget under the "Add Widgets" menu when you add a page to your document.
+Use the TI-nspire student software for your calculator to upload `RPN.tns` to the `MyWidgets` folder on your calculator.
+The calculator will appear as a widget under the `Add Widgets` menu when you add a page to your document.

 ## Not Working
 * Any external function (e.g. rand() or any other function from the catalog)